nerdsaver/Groq_comment-creator/readme.md

 The Comment Refinement Tool is a GUI application that generates and refines comments based on input text.
 The tool utilizes the Groq API to produce high-quality comments that are concise, clear, and impactful.
 This documentation provides an overview of the tool's functionality, classes, and functions.

+**REQUIREMENTS**
+Place your API key in the .env file where it says 'YourAPIKEY'

 Functionality
 -------------